The Shrouded Isle

 The Shrouded Isle is a management simulation video game developed and published by Kitfox Games.

 Gameplay

 The Shrouded Isle is a Lovecraftian-themed management simulation video game, in which the player is placed in charge of a sacrificial village cult that worships a god who intends to bring about an apocalypse in three years.
 The player is in charge of five families that occupy the village; their personalities, habits, and vices are procedurally generated.

 Development and release

 The Shrouded Isle was developed by Kitfox Games.
 It is the third product from the four-person independent video game development studio.
 It is based on The Sacrifice, a game the team had created for a game jam in 2015.
 The Shrouded Isle was announced in October 2016 with a scheduled released date of February 2017, however the game was released a later date of 4 August 2017 for Windows and macOS.
 The game was subsequently released for Nintendo Switch on 17 January 2019.

+Reception

+The Shrouded Isle received mixed reviews on Metacritic.